dougbrion/3d-printing-guide/material-guide.md

 - Bed Temperature: 70-90 °C

 ## TPU <a name = "tpu"></a>
+TPU, or Thermoplastic Polyurethane is a common elastomer (elastic polymer) which can be printed on an FDM machine.
+In order to print high quality parts reliably a direct drive extruder is definitely recommended.
+The longer the distance from the extruder to the hotend the less the control as the filament acts like a spring.
+However, with enough calibration good prints can be achieved on a Bowden extruder.
+TPU requires a slow print speed of around 30mm/sec due to the fact that it is difficult to push the filament through the extruder thanks to its elastic nature.
+The material does not produce any noticeable fumes while printing and is a non-soluble material.
+It is however hygroscopic, which means it will degrade in wet conditions and also not food safe.

 - Extruder Temperature: 210-240 °C
 - Bed Temperature: 20–60 °C (not required)